-We seek to comply with the Federal Voting Rights Act of 1965 and California State Laws, including the recently chaptered Fair and Inclusive Redistricting for Municipalities and Political Subdivisions Fair Maps Act of 2019.
+We seek to comply with the Federal Voting Rights Act of 1965 and California State Laws, including the recently chaptered Fair and Inclusive Districting for Municipalities and Political Subdivisions Fair Maps Act of 2019.

 We need your help to draw five districts in Carpinteria that will have one elected council member each to represent their district.

 This process will last from September 2021 – March 2022 and will include multiple workshops to first identify the ‘Communities of Interest’ that we will aim to protect within these election districts and then, also with community input, the election districts will be drawn.
 The goal is for these districts to be adopted by the City Council in March of 2022 so that the first election can take place in November of 2022.

 On July 3, 2017, the City of Carpinteria received a letter entitled Notice of Violation of California Voting Rights Act from Jatzibe Sandoval and Frank Gonzalez asserting that the City’s elections are characterized by racially polarized voting and demanding that the City commence the process to transition to district-based elections pursuant to the California Voting Rights Act (“CVRA”).
 The CVRA allows for Prospective Plaintiffs to file a lawsuit against the City if the City does not adopt a resolution of intent to institute district-based elections within 45 days of the Notice.